barumau/PanGlobish/english/index.md

 **C** = ts as in _cats_.

 All the vowels are pure vowels.
-The letter **e** is pronounced as the central vowel /ə/ in unaccented syllables.
+The letter **E** is pronounced as the central vowel /ə/ in unaccented syllables.

 The spelling of Dunish is nearly phonetic.
 One sound = one letter.